 Slow fashion, an offshoot of the slow food practice, is a growing movement that encourages environmentally-friendly clothing production.
 Since slow fashion is made, well, slow, the garments are designed with quality craftsmanship made to last.
 It’s an approach to fashion that encompasses all things ethical and eco in one unified movement.
 Slow fashion and mindful fashion prioritizes textile quality, workers rights, the environment and the purity of design.

 Slow fashion pieces can be a bit more on the pricier side because of the eco-friendly materials and practices used but lean towards timeless design.
 The idea behind slow fashion: buy less bad quality clothing & invest in quality pieces.
 A bonus?
 Most slow fashion pieces are limited release, so the pieces you pick up will be somewhat unique.

-Swimwear is an especially tricky industry.
+Swimwear is an especially tricky industry and achieving sustainable swimwear is not easy.
 Swimwear is traditionally made with polyester, a cheap, synthetic, versatile material that is petroleum-based.
 It’s estimated that more than 70 million barrels of oil are used to create polyester on a yearly basis!
-Polyester, and poly-blend have also been traced to contributing to microplastic pollution, known as microfibers in the ocean.
+Polyester and poly-blend have also been traced to contributing to microplastic pollution, known as microfibers in the ocean.
 This doesn’t stop here, the microfibres problem is still existent with many ‘eco’ fabrics that are often mixed with synthetics

-SLO active’s Clean Lines Collection drops early February.
+SLO active’s Clean Lines Collection dropped in 2019.
 Stay up to date with us by subscribing to our newsletter.